SCOPE-ROBMOSYS/IROS2021-experiments/README.md

-# Simulated Experiments for the paper: Runtime Verification of Behavior Trees.
+# Simulated Experiments for the paper: Formalizing the Execution Context of Behavior Trees
+for Runtime Verification of Deliberative Policies.

 In this repository, you will find the code related to the experiments of the paper: <br>
 "Formalizing the Execution Context of Behavior Trees